JBGruber/cookiemonster/cran-comments.md

-# Resubmission 2
+# Submission

-Thank you for the comments about formatting and my examples.
-I made the requested changes and hope the package now fully conforms with the guidelines.
+The package was archived on 28-09-2023 because one test left behind a file in the user's cache by accident.
+I found which test causes the policy violation and fixed the behaviour.
+I verified this in a Docker container.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.